tromey/emacs-ffi/README.md

   CIF is a CIF as returned by `ffi--prep-cif`.
 It describes the function's type (as needed by C).

-  This returns a cons of the form `(HOLDER .
-POINTER)`.
-HOLDER is an object that must be kept alive as long as the pointer is needed.
-  POINTER is the pointer-to-function.
-(This approach is a bit weird but needs some changes to the module API before it can be improved.)
+  This returns a C function pointer, wrapped in the usual way as a user-pointer object.

 * `(ffi-get-c-string POINTER)`.
 Assume the pointer points to a C string, and return a Lisp string with those contents.